gioui/giouiorg/content/doc/architecture.md

 }
 ```

-In the immediate mode model, the program is in control of clearing and updating the display, and directly draws widgets and handle input during the updates.
+In the immediate mode model, the program is in control of clearing and updating the display, and directly draws widgets and handles input during the updates.

 In contrast, traditional "retained mode" libraries own the widgets through implicit library-managed state, typically arranged in a tree-like structure such as a
 browser's [DOM](https://en.wikipedia.org/wiki/Document_Object_Model).
 As a result, the program must use the facilities given by the library to manipulate